byui-cit/learning-modules/modules/design/ux/ponder1.md

 - How long it took
 - Any issues you encountered
-- Whether used the site navigation or the search function
+- Whether you used the site navigation or the search function
 - Any observations you made about the user experience
 - Any suggestions you have for improvement